Khulekani1211/smallProjects/README.md

 # In this folder, I have all my small projects.

-# Most of the projects here are meant for practicing and learning new skills.
+# Most of the projects in here are meant for practicing and learning new skills.

 # The Projects are mostly Front-End Projects, using HTML, CSS, JavaScript and Libraries, as well as Frameworks.